Advice for new Parents regarding foster parenting

 Many families are unable to have children of their own, or some households may be sympathetic to children and want to provide a quality upbringing for them.
-As such, parents of these families may consider becoming a foster parent.
-But it is important to note that foster families are not able to adopt children due to legal restrictions.
-If you are considering completing your family through fostering and want to learn more about the process.
-It is a good idea to study the information and requirements involved on becoming a foster parent.
-It is important to follow the laws and age limits in order to provide a safe and nurturing environment.
-Here are the rules, restrictions, and age limits for foster parents that you must know.
+As such, parents of these families may consider becoming foster parents, but it is important to note that foster families are not able to adopt children as adoptive parents due to legal restrictions.
+If you are considering completing your family through fostering and want to learn more about the process, it is a good idea to study the information and requirements involved in becoming a foster parent.
+It is important to follow the laws and age limits in child welfare to provide a safe and nurturing environment for the children in your care.

 - The Civil and Commercial Code